Validation vs. Verification: What’s the Difference?

 Verification is not limited to data migration.
 It also plays an important role in ensuring the accuracy and consistency of corporate data over time.

-Imagine that you have an existing database of consumers that have purchased your product, and you want to mail them a promotion of a new accessory to that product.
+Imagine that you have an existing database of consumers who have purchased your product, and you want to mail them a promotion of a new accessory to that product.
 Some of that customer information might be out of date, so it is worthwhile to verify the data in advance of your mailing.

 By checking customer addresses against a change of address database from the postal service, you can identify customer records with outdated addresses.
 In many cases, you can even update the customer information as part of that process.

 Identifying duplicate records is another important data verification activity.
 If your customer database lists the same customer three or four times, then you are likely to send them duplicate mailings.
-This not only costs you more money, it also results in a negative customer experience.
+This not only costs you more money, but it also results in a negative customer experience.

-To make the deduplication process more challenging, multiple records for the same customer might have been created using slightly different variations on a person’s name.
+To make the deduplication process more challenging, multiple records for the same customer might have been created using slightly different variations of a person’s name.
 Tools that use fuzzy logic to identify possible and likely matches can make the process work better.

 More and more business leaders are coming to understand the strategic value of data in the insights that can be extracted from it using artificial intelligence/machine learning and modern business intelligence tools.

-Unfortunately, however, the old saying “garbage in, garbage out” applies now more than ever.
 As the volume of data increases, it’s essential that data-driven companies put proactive measures in place to monitor and manage data quality on a routine basis.
 Otherwise, they risk acting on insights that are based on flawed information.